Kaf1018Zhang/Power_Outages_Analysis/README.md

 Then, I combine the start and end time into two columns.
 But later I realize the datetime itself cannot be the features for later predictions.
 So I store them respectively into 2*5 features, which generates, for examples, 'OUTAGE.RESTORATION.YEAR', 'OUTAGE.RESTORATION.MONTH', 'OUTAGE.RESTORATION.DAY',
     'OUTAGE.RESTORATION.WEEKDAY', 'OUTAGE.RESTORATION.HOUR'.

+Enlightly, there should be some values that make no sense if they are 0, like 'OUTAGE.DURATION', 'DEMAND.LOSS.MW'.
+The case might not be considered if the counted time is 0.

+Finally, I tansform the hurricane names ('HURRICANE.NAMES') to whether caused by them ('IS_HURRICANE').

 ### Univariate Analysis
+Let's look over some visualizations about the data.

+The below graph shows the frequency of number of customers affected by the Power Outages, which looks strongly rigth skewed.
+So most numbers are less 0,5M.

 <iframe
   src="Data/f0"